gabriele16/ollamasearch/README.md

 3. **Set-up SearXNG with docker**

-Run an example to check that everything is working and you should see that the ollama is searching the web with new info on graphene.
+Run an example to check that everything is working and you should see that the ollama is searching the web.

 ```
-python web_agent.py "latest graphene breakthroughs"
+run-agent-swarm -c examples/settings.yaml -o output.md
 ```

 # Credits

-Inspired entirely by Matt Williams' video below
+Inspired by Matt Williams' video

 [![Watch the video](https://img.youtube.com/vi/GMlSFIp1na0/maxresdefault.jpg)](https://www.youtube.com/watch?v=GMlSFIp1na0&t=85s)

-Check also the repo for an implementation in typescript and much more:
+Check also the repo for an implementation in typescript and more:

  - https://github.com/technovangelist/videoprojects